ChrisOboe/json2steamshortcut/README.md

 - Create a proper home-manager module

 # Known Bugs
-- Steam can't write this file anymore.
-That has some implications
+- Steam will overwrite this files
-	- Adding shortcuts through steam won't work
+	- Software added through steam will be lost with the next update.
- 	- Steam can't update the last play time
+   	- Home Manager will complain after the second usage, since it will backup the original file and when aready a backup exists refuse to work.
+I haven't found a way to disable this behaviour.

-A possible solution would be to add merging support.
+A possible solution would be to add merging support and do this during runtime (and not build-time).
 So the declarative json will be merged with a pre-existing shortcuts.vdf when home-manager applies it's config.
 Currently i'm fine with these bugs, so i propably won't fix them.
 But PRs are welcome if someone wants to do this.